eml-henn/notion-backup/README.md

+## fork of the original package from darobin, see below ##

+this only exports html.

 **⚠️⚠️⚠️ I am no longer maintaining this. ⚠️⚠️⚠️** I stopped using Notion, I don't like the direction that the product is headed in and I got tired of having to constantly fight the API just to get my own data back.
 I have switched to Obsidian and don't plan on